frigidmedia/node-mime/README.md

 Comprehensive MIME type mapping API.
 Includes all 600+ types and 800+ extensions defined by the Apache project, plus additional types submitted by the node.js community.

+## Fork

+This fork is customized to be packaged within one file to be included in node core.

 ## Install

 Install with [npm](http://github.com/isaacs/npm):